-These months since WJ Day are part of the borrowed time of democracy.
-If democratic institutions are to flourish, yes, even if they are to survive where they now exist, we must boldly answer and solve the problem of economic bankruptcy which faces Europe and Asia, of mass starvation which now rests heavy upon this world, and rehabilitation of economic enterprise in other lands.
+These months since V-J Day are part of the borrowed time of democracy.
+If democratic institutions are to flourish, yes, even if they are to survive where they now exist, we must boldly answer and solve the problem of economic bankruptcy which faces Europe and Asia, of mass starvation which now rests heavy upon this world, and the rehabilitation of economic enterprise in other lands.
 Likewise, we must have the courage to support with all of our material aid and political strength, and policy, parties and governments in other nations which offer the hope of rebirth of free political institutions.
 We must have the will to oppose with equal force all endeavors on the part of any nation to either jeopardize or thwart the growth of democratic government.
-This is Americanism.
+This is Americanism that meltathe demands of Withie Termed - One World a